trueadm/ripple/website/docs/guide/reactivity.md

 - Reactive state must be connected to a component
 - Cannot be global or created at module/global scope
 - Use arrays `[ trackedVar ]` or objects `{ trackedVar }` to transport reactivity
-- Functions can accept and return reactive state using these patterns
+- Functions can accept and return a reactive state using these patterns
 - This enables composable reactive logic outside of component boundaries

 ## Effects

-When dealing with reactive state, you might want to be able to create side-effects based upon changes that happen upon updates.
+When dealing with a reactive state, you might want to be able to create side-effects based on changes that happen upon updates.
 To do this, you can use `effect`:

 <Code console>